STAR Support Line

 On a daily basis, healthcare providers may deal with any number of difficult or critical situations.
 The Stress, Trauma and Resilience (STAR) Program has developed a webinar series that will help healthcare providers explore the impact of stress.
 Throughout the episodes, our experts provide practical skills you can use to maintain resilience in the face of adverse challenges.

-Working in healthcare, staff anxiety levels can be intense at times.
-The aim of the Buckeye Paws program is to help bring staff to a more stable state after high-stress situations.
-Buckeye Paws, is a therapy dog program for the faculty, staff and student, within the medical center’s Stress, Trauma and Resilience (STAR) Program.
+For staff working in health care, anxiety levels can be intense at times.
+The aim of the Buckeye Paws program is to help take staff to a more stable state after high-stress situations.
+Buckeye Paws is a therapy dog program for the faculty, staff and student, within the medical center’s Stress, Trauma And Resilience (STAR) Program.
 The dogs of Buckeye Paws are certified through the Alliance of Therapy Dogs (ATD), and the program follows ATD’s guidelines.

 Mental Health Resources